tamaskamaras/due_date_calculator/README.md

 calculator.run => 2021-02-02 10:00:00 +0100
 ```

-Where `submitted_at` is the submit time and `turnaround_time` is the amount of time refering to the working hours that can be spent on the issue, and the return value is the deadline until a certain task has to be finished.
+Where `submitted_at` is the submit time and `turnaround_time` is the amount of time refering to the working hours that can be spent on the issue.
+The return value is the Time type deadline until the task has to be finished.

-The result considers only with 8 working hours every workingday (default: 9:00-17:00), so evenings, weekends are skiped hence the `turnaround_time`  hours are distributed into actual working hours.
+The result is considering only 8 working hours every workingday (default: 9:00-17:00), so evenings, weekends are skiped hence the `turnaround_time` hours are distributed into actual working hours.

 ## Contribution